DSharpPlus/DSharpPlus/docs/A Tutorials/III._Commands_Module.md

   });
 }
 ```
 Now, we can't just move the code from the MessageCreated event to the new command, there is a little change we need to make.
 Instead of `e.Channel.SendMessage` we must use `e.Message.Parent.SendMessage`.
-Yiur final code should look similar to this:
+Your final code should look similar to this:
 ```cs
 void CreateCommands(DiscordClient _client)
 {